-No person or group of persons maintains control of Monex.
 Members of the Lagos family who are shareholders of Monex do not have agreements of any kind to make decisions in the same sense.
 Therefore, they do not constitute a group of persons in the terms of the LMV.
-The future constitution of a group of people under the LMV by some members of the Lagos family who are shareholders of Monex could maintain control of Monex under the terms of the LMV itself.
 The rest of the shareholding is distributed among over 100 shareholders with various participation percentages.

-The Chairman of the Board currently owns 52.0781% of the shareholders' equity, and since our incorporation these percentages have not varied by more than two percentage points.
+The Chairman of the Board currently owns 52.0781% of the shareholders' equity, and since the incorporation of Monex up to today that percentage has varied by three percentage points.
 There are two persons who bear a relation of kinship with the Chairman of the Board, whose shareholding is 18.9707% each.
 No relevant director has more than 1% of our capital stock.
 In Ordinary and Extraordinary Shareholders' Meetings held on April 28th, 2010, it was agreed, among others, the establishment of a plan or fund in terms of the regulations of Articles 366 and 367 of the LMV.